sgaliamov/blog/_posts/rust/rust-pros-and-cons.md

 1. It's not clear when object is moved or copied. `let actual = foo(s);` it depends on whether `s` has `Copy` trait.
 1. To get the most interesting things, like async closures, you have to use a nightly build.
 What is not safe in perspective.
+1. Strange constructs like `PhantomData`.
+1. Hard to do refactoring.\
+   Basically you will have to rewrite your code.
+1. Harder to use traits in methods.\
+   Have to use `dyn` or define life scope explicitly.

 ## Summary

 Implementing two sample projects does not make me expert.

 Rust is a good language for system level developers who tired from C and C++.